 About Next Generation

-The initiative is funded by Power to Change, the independent trust that supports community businesses in England.
+The initiative was funded by Power to Change, the independent trust that supports community businesses in England from 2019 to 2022.

-The programme will foster collaboration between community energy schemes and grid operators, policy-makers and the wider energy industry to deliver the energy system transformation that we need.
+The programme aimed to promote collaboration between community energy schemes and grid operators, policy-makers and the wider energy industry, to deliver the energy system transformation that we need.

-3) Learning and impact for the community energy sector
+3) Peer mentoring: For the community energy sector

-Next Generation will be delivered by a multi-disciplinary consortium made up of the Centre for Sustainable Energy (lead partner), Everoze Partners, Low Carbon Hub, Cooperatives UK, Cooperative Futures, Social and Sustainable Capital, and SFW Communications.
+Next Generation was delivered by a multi-disciplinary consortium made up of the Centre for Sustainable Energy (lead partner), Everoze Partners, Low Carbon Hub, Cooperatives UK, Cooperative Futures, Social and Sustainable Capital, and SFW Communications.

 These seven organisations have unrivalled experience of designing, setting up and administering major national community energy grant and support programmes, as well as being pioneering experts in engaging communities in energy issues and supporting them to create successful local energy projects, grounded in social and behavioural science.